jesings/RayTracingx86_64/README.md

 Ray Tracing --> Starting out super basic, just triangle plane intersection, using Phong reflection to handle different kinds of light, potentially switching over to Blinn-Phong, the base version will be significantly optimized, as is borderline-necessary for applications like these.

-Added shadow rays
+Added semi-functional shadow rays

-Semi-functional sphere intersection
+Sphere intersection